Higher-order homogenised riblet boundary conditions: Homogenisation of the 2D Navier--Stokes equations

 It can be practically useful to reformulate \eqref{firstsecond} in primitive variables.
 Using $v=\psi_z$ and $w=-\psi_y$, a straightforward transformation of \eqref{firstsecond} gives

 This is not the most useful form, however.
 Whereas in \eqref{firstsecond} up to the third $z$-derivative of $\psi$ is allowed to appear, in primitive variables $v_{zz}$ and $w_z$ can be substituted from the momentum and continuity equations \eqref{dlessprim}, and actually \emph{must} be substituted in order to maintain compatibility with the Cauchy expansion in the developments to be presented later in the 3D extensions of this argument.
-(When the continuity equation, for instance, becomes 3-dimensional $u_x+v_y+w_z=0$, $v_y$ and $-w_z$ become no longer equivalent; $v_y$, and not $w_z$, is the quantity that appears on par with $u_x$ in the Cauchy expansion.)
+(When the continuity equation, for instance, becomes 3-dimensional as $u_x+v_y+w_z=0$, $v_y$ and $-w_z$ become no longer interchangeable; $u_x,v_y$, without $w_z$, is the pair that appears in the Cauchy expansion and formulas derived from it.)

 In this minimal-$z$-derivative form, the equivalent boundary conditions become

 where $v_{0,zz}$ has been eliminated through the momentum equation $v_{0,zz}+v_{0,yy}=p_{0,y}$ combined with $v_{0,yy}=0$, and $w_{0,zz}$ has been eliminated from the $z$-derivative of the continuity equation, $w_{0,zz}=-v_{0,yz}$.